 The S&P Capital IQ platform is available across multiple devices and offers real-time alerts, watchlists, notifications, and industry analysis.
 It also integrates seamlessly with Microsoft tools, such as Excel, to ensure a smooth workflow.

-S&P Capital IQ Strengths
+S&P Capital IQ Pros

 - Access to a wide variety of information across industries and countries